samuel-jimenez/GramEditor/docs/src/languages/tailwindcss.md

 }
 ```

-Languages which can be used with Tailwind CSS in Zed:
+Languages which can be used with Tailwind CSS in Tehanu:

 - [Astro](./astro.md)
 - [CSS](./css.md)